Mapping collaboration

 At the northern tip of Southeast Alaska’s inland waterway, 5 silt-laden transboundary rivers—fanned like fingers of a giant hand—converge into a fertile, glacier-fed ‘palm:’ Jilḵáat, cache (Chilkat River valley).
 Near the estuary, the port of Deishú, trail’s end (Haines) greets raincountry travelers bound for drier, boreal realms in Canada and interior Alaska.
 Here is one of the continent’s great ecotones—a zone of transition, connectivity, genetic mixing, and commerce.

 Audubon-TNC’s Chilkat biogegraphic province in pink. Ḵwáan boundaries green-outlined.
-Alaska-British-Columbia border dashed.
+Alaska-British-Columbia border dashed., in recognition of its permeability and irrelevance to indigenous cultures and fish&wildlife movements.
 Greater Chilkat Watershed—outlined in red—intersects all but excludes portions of each.

 In early winter, 2019, I was invited by coalition of organizations based in the Greater Chilkat to compile a biogeographic and cultural atlas for this region.
 The map below shows its boundaries.
 Unlike the other mainland Biogeographic Provinces, which are clipped to the AK-BC border, this one extends inland to the heads of Canadian tributaries feeding ultimately into Chilkat River.